Netiwit Chotiphatphaisal

 Netiwit is an outspoken activist who speaks against the Thai Junta both on Facebook and in public.
-In 2018, the National Council for Peace and Order (NCPO) filed a police complaint against him and six activists for being leaders of the protest and accused them, along with thirty-two other protesters, of violating the 2015 Public Assembly Act, which might cost him 7–9 years in jail.
+In 2018, the National Council for Peace and Order (NCPO) filed a police complaint against him and six activists for being leaders of the protest and accused them, along with thirty-two other protesters, of violating the 2015 Public Assembly Act.
+This endangered him with jail terms for 7–9 years.
+The charge was later dismissed by the court.

 Netiwit was elected as the student council president at Chulalongkorn University, but was removed from the position and had his behavior score deducted by university authorities in consequence of 2017 Chulalongkorn University incident.
 This was in spite of support from eight Nobel laureates, as well as noted academics such as Noam Chomsky, Steven Pinker, and others.
 However, after he filed a petition with the Administrative Court against Chulalongkorn University, the court ruled in his favor a year later, and his position and behavior score were restored.

-Netiwit is currently studying political science at Chulalongkorn University while being a librarian at the Santi Pracha Dhamma Library.
+Netiwit studied political science at Chulalongkorn University while being a librarian at the Santi Pracha Dhamma Library.

 In April 2020, he was voted by students of Faculty of Political Science, Chulalongkorn University to be the President of the Political Science Student Union of Chulalongkorn University for 2020–2021.

 On 31 March 2021, Netiwit was elected by Chulalongkorn University undergraduates to be the President of Chulalongkorn University's Student Union (SUCU) with a landslide victory, the highest votes received for the position and highest-turnout rate over decades.

+He graduated from Chulalongkorn University in 2023 and is now a visiting fellow at Harvard Divinity School.

+Netiwit has also been credited as a pioneer of the Milk Tea Alliance along with Hong Kong activist Joshua Wong.
+In 2017, Time magazine described him as "the message for social sanity," citing his advocacy for democracy and education reform in Thailand.

+In 2014, he publicly declared himself a conscientious objector against military service in Thailand, citing corruption and violence in the camps when he turned 18 years old.
+In 2025, he was charged in court for refusing conscription and his case was sent to the Constitutional Court, marking the first time conscientious objector case in Thai legal history.
+If found guilty, he could face a maximum jail sentence of three years.

+In the same year, he was awarded the Prince Claus Seed Award for his free expression through film, particularly citing his documentary The Last Breath of Sam Yan, which documents the struggle against gentrification and the protection of a minority Taoist shrine.